phoenix-rtos/phoenix-rtos-doc/libc/functions/c/condWait.phrtos.md

 to an initialized condition variable or an initialized mutex object, respectively.

 If _timeout_ is nonzero `-ETIME` is returned if condition is not signaled after waiting for _timeout_ microseconds.
-Zero _timeout_ waits indefinitely until condition is signalled.
+Zero _timeout_ waits indefinitely until condition is signaled.
 Note that due to internal implementation timeout is restarted when signal is received (retry on `EINTR`).

 ## Return value